MEDICAL LABORATORY TECHNICIAN

 - Ability to accurately perform laboratory procedures, accession data, keep records and enter test results in the LIMS.

-- Ability to read, analyze and interpret technical information, procedures, and government regulations.
+- Ability to read, analyze and interpret technical information, procedures, and governmental regulations.

 - Ability to effectively present information and respond to questions appropriately.